Last updated on May 2nd, 2019

 What’s Mine is Still Yours

-The only way to legally have them removed from the home is negotiation, a protective order, or petitioning to the circuit court for divorce from bed and board.
+The only way to legally have them removed from the home is negotiation, a protective order, or a petition to the circuit court for divorce from bed and board (as noted below).

 File a Divorce from Bed and Board